sostock/HalfIntegers.jl/README.md

 [![codecov](https://codecov.io/gh/sostock/HalfIntegers.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/sostock/HalfIntegers.jl)
 [![Coverage Status](https://coveralls.io/repos/github/sostock/HalfIntegers.jl/badge.svg?branch=master)](https://coveralls.io/github/sostock/HalfIntegers.jl?branch=master)

 This package provides data types for half-integer numbers.
+In the context of this package, any number *n*/2 where *n* is an integer is considered a half-integer -- contrary to the common definition, ``n`` does not have to be odd, i.e., the integers are a subset of the half-integers.

-For example, `HalfInt` can represent numbers *n*/2 where *n* is an `Int`.
+For example, the `HalfInt` type provided by this package can be used to represent numbers *n*/2 where *n* is an `Int`.
 Likewise, there exist half-integer types for all of Julia’s signed and unsigned integer types, e.g., `HalfInt8`, `HalfUInt128`, and `BigHalfInt` for arbitrarily large half-integers.
 All half-integer types are subtypes of the abstract type `HalfInteger`.

 ## Basic usage